Greg Roach's Berkshires Blog

 Curious

-I wonder what the local public high schools would do in case like this:
+I wonder what the local public high schools would do in case

 "The principal of Gig Harbor High School said Thursday that a school official should not have shown the parents of a student the video-surveillance footage of the girl kissing another girl in the cafeteria.
 And he vowed that such an incident wouldn't happen again.